Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

 which measures the speed of information propagation.
 A lower free energy signifies faster information diffusion in the network, indicating weaker ``obstruction" of information by the structure.
 Therefore, the partition function $Z_{\tau}$ encapsulates all the information about entropy and free energy.
 In this sense, if the $Z_{\tau}$-curves of two networks are similar, their information propagation path diversity and diffusion speed will also be analogous.

-Figs.~\ref{Fig:6}(a) and (b) show the curves of the normalized partition function $\bar Z_{\tau,l}$ for ER and BA networks, where $\bar Z_{\tau,l} = Z_{\tau,l}/N_l$ and $N_l$ is the number of nodes in subgraph $G_l$.
+Figures~\ref{Fig:7}(a) and (b) show the curves of the normalized partition function $\bar Z_{\tau,l}$ for ER and BA networks, where $\bar Z_{\tau,l} = Z_{\tau,l}/N_l$, and $N_l$ is the number of nodes in subgraph $G_l$.
 The results reveal significant differences in the partition functions between ER random networks and their corresponding subgraphs.
 In contrast, the partition functions of BA scale-free networks and their corresponding subgraphs are highly similar.
-This indicates that during the NRDC reduction process, the epidemic dynamics and information flow in ER random networks do not exhibit self-similarity, whereas those in BA scale-free networks show notable self-similarity.
-Additionally, we compared the abilities of the NRDC method and four baseline methods in preserving the information flow of BA scale-free networks, as shown in Fig.~S2.
-The results show that the normalized partition function curves of the target subgraph generated by the NRDC method almost overlap with those of the original BA network, while obvious deviations occur in the other four methods.
-The MAE results further confirm that the NRDC method is better at maintaining the information flow of BA scale-free networks under the same level of reduction.
+These results indicate that during the NRDC$_{+}$ reduction process, the epidemic dynamics and information flow in ER random networks lack self-similarity, whereas those in BA scale-free networks show notable self-similarity.